 - Available in different sizes

-4. Best Adult Dog Foods for Allergies – Blue Buffalo Review
+4. Best Adult Dog Foods for Allergies – Blue Buffalo

 Does your large pet suffer allergies, and you don’t know which food to administer?
 Then, the solution you need is Blue Buffalo food.
-This food is well designed and manufactured for your adult dog.
+It is well designed and manufactured for your adult dog.
 The ingredients used in this food are selected by veterinarians and nutritionists.
 Additionally, it is a mix of antioxidants for a perfect oxidative balance, vitamins, and minerals targeted at boosting the immune system of your pet.

-The primary ingredient in this food is a deboned turkey, which is a single animal protein source, although not commonly used in dog food.
+The primary ingredient is a deboned turkey, which is a single animal protein source, although not commonly used in dog food.
 Peas, pumpkins, and potatoes are added ingredients that support the digestion process in dogs.
 Additionally, the proteins and carbohydrates such as the potatoes and oatmeal are targeted towards supplying the needed energy for the large dog.

 Furthermore, grains such as wheat, corn, soy contain gluten, as well as dairy products and eggs are eliminated as they trigger allergies.
 Also, this blue basic limited ingredient dog food contains Omega 3 and 6 fatty acids from fish oil and flaxseed, which are added to improve the coat and skin health.